-Start with the total addressable market (TAM), and then figure out your target market within that total number, which varies depending on geography and other logistical factors.
+- Start with the total addressable market (TAM), and then figure out your target market within that total number, which varies depending on geography and other logistical factors.

-Take your target market, and determine the penetration potential of your target market.
+- Take your target market, and determine the penetration potential of your target market.

-Multiply target market by penetration rate to find your market size.
+- Multiply target market by penetration rate to find your market size.

-Market Size Example
+Market Sizing Example

 You determine your target market includes the 1,000 liquor stores in the New England area.
 From here, you conduct research and speak with alcohol distributors to determine there's a roughly 40% success rate for wine distribution.